Michael Sams: Julie Dart

-On 9 July 1991, Sams drove to a local red light area and picked up a sex worker named Julie Dart, an 18-year-old Leeds resident.
+On 9 July 1991, Sams drove to a local red light area and picked up Julie Dart, an 18-year-old Leeds resident.
 She was blindfolded and taken to Sams' warehouse, where she was placed in a coffin-like box and chained to the floor.
 According to Sams' later confession, Dart freed herself from the box in an attempt to escape, but was unable to leave the room.
 Sams, who had wired an alarm to the box, returned to chain her to a roof beam.
 The following day, Sams forced Dart to write a letter to her boyfriend demanding a ransom of £140,000, or "the hostage would never be seen again".
 He also made her write other notes.
 After the notes were written, Sams murdered Dart with a hammer.
 Nine days later he dumped her body in a field in Easton, Lincolnshire.

 Since it was never likely that Dart's ransom would be paid, it has been suggested that Sams always intended to kill her.
-Paul Britton, a clinical psychologist who advised the detectives who interviewed Sams, argued that he abducted a prostitute because it would be relatively easy and was good "practice".
+Paul Britton, a clinical psychologist who advised the detectives who interviewed Sams, argued that he abducted a sex worker because it would be relatively easy and was good "practice".
 It would also not create too much of "a stir".
 By killing Dart, and leaving her body where it would easily be found, Sams would "convince the police that he was to be regarded as a serious adversary" and intimidate his next victims into paying up.
-McGredy-Hunt, however, said that Sams continued to demand ransom for several days after Dart's death, only dumping her body (initially hidden in a wheelie bin) after the smell of decomposition became difficult to conceal.

 Sams continued to send messages to the police.
 One stated: "prostitutes are easy to pick up, and I won't spend any more time in prison for killing two instead of one."
-He later claimed to have kidnapped another prostitute, but police could find no evidence any sex worker was missing.
+He later claimed to have kidnapped another sex worker, but police could find no evidence any sex worker was missing.
 Sams also sent messages stating he would intentionally cause a train crash unless he was paid a ransom.
-He also attempted to blackmail supermarkets by threatening to poison food.